jaxon-php/jaxon-website/pages/03.docs/02.requests/05.upload/docs.en.md

 published: true
 ---

-Starting from version 2.1.0, and version 2.0.0 for the javascript library, Jaxon implements file upload with Ajax.
+Starting from version 2.1.0 of the PHP library and version 2.0.0 for the javascript library, Jaxon implements file upload with Ajax.
 A call to a class or a function can also transfert one or many files from the browser to the application, and save them into a configured directory.

 The Jaxon upload function uses the javascript `FormData` object to encapsulate the uploaded files, as well as the other parameters of the Jaxon call, into an HTTP Ajax request.